appacademy/graduated-job_seeker-program/week-2/js_eventloop_asynchronicity/README.md

 ### Environment APIs, the Task Queue, and the Event Loop

 The APIs provided by the runtime environment are what make JavaScript asynchronous.
 Normal JS code is synchronous, executing one command at a time in order.
 Environment APIs however do not need to be executed one at a time or wait for one another.
-The environment is able allocate resources, or threads, to multiple tasks simultaneously (either in parallel or concurrently depending on the environment and your hardware).
+The environment is able to allocate resources, or threads, to multiple tasks simultaneously (either in parallel or concurrently depending on the environment and your hardware).

 When an API task is complete, such as an event is triggered or a timer has finished, the callback to be executed on completion (ie: when the Promise is resolved. _See below for more info on Promises_) is placed in the task queue and waits to be added to the call stack.